Belarus and countries of Africa and Middle East

 Belarus traditionally maintains the relations of friendship and mutual support with African and the Middle East states in a variety of universal international organizations, primarily within the UN and the Non-Aligned Movement, and holds observer status in the largest regional organizations, namely the African Union and the Arab League.

-In cooperation with Israel, 2022 was marked by 30th Anniversary of the establishment of diplomatic relations.
-On the occasion of the Anniversary of the diplomatic relations, a number of bilateral ceremonial events took place, including the cancellation of a commemorative postage stamp issued by the RUE “Belpost”.
+In cooperation with Syria, 2023 was marked by 30th Anniversary of the establishment of diplomatic relations.
+On the occasion of the Anniversary of diplomatic relations, a number of bilateral ceremonial events took place, including the cancellation of a commemorative postage stamp issued by the RUE “Belpost”.

 A number of high-level meetings and visits took place and became significant for the development of bilateral relations.

-The visit of the Minister of Agriculture of Iraq to Minsk in June 2022 gave a positive impetus to bilateral cooperation.
+• The visit of the Chairman of the Supreme Judicial Council of Iraq to Minsk (November 2023) gave a positive impetus for bilateral cooperation.

 The “economic diplomacy” retains of particular importance for the Republic of Belarus, with its’ export-oriented economy.